-FEMA's Grant Programs Directorate (GPD), Training and Professional Development Branch, provides the Grants Management Technical Assistance (GMTA) Program to state, regional, local, and tribal jurisdictions on basic and advanced grants management principles and practices.
+FEMA's Grant Programs Directorate (GPD) provides the Grants Management Technical Assistance (GMTA) Program to state, regional, local, and tribal jurisdictions on basic and advanced grants management principles and practices.

 Technical Assistance services are available at no cost to the grant recipient.

 To request Technical Assistance, complete and sign the request form linked below.
 Completed and signed forms should be sent to FEMA-GPD-Training@fema.dhs.gov.